-Not every dataset you want to use comes in spatial format.
-Often the data would come as a table or a spreadsheet and you would need to link it with your existing spatial data for use in your analysis.
-This operation is known as a Table Join and is done using the
+Not every dataset you want to use comes in a spatial format, and often the data would come as tabular data like CSV, TSV, or spreadsheet.
+You need to link it with the existing spatial data for use in your analysis.
+This operation is known as the Table Join and is done using the

 Overview of the task¶

-We will use a shapefile of census tracts for California and population data table from US Census Bureau to create a population density map for california.
+We will use a shapefile of census tracts for California and a population data table from US Census Bureau to create a population density map for California.

 Other skills you will learn¶

-Loading CSV files that do not contain any geometry in QGIS.
+Loading a CSV files that do not contain any geometry in QGIS.